Buuz135/ArmoreableMobs/README.md

 # Armoreable Mobs

 A mod that allows you to give armor on spawn to living mobs.
-Methods can be found in the Crafttweaker documentation page(LINK).
+Methods can be found in the Crafttweaker documentation page: https://docs.blamejared.com/1.16/en/mods/ArmoreableMobs/ArmoreableMobs.

 # ArmorGroup methods
 `new ArmorGroup(name as string) as ArmorGroup` -> Returns a new ArmorGroup with the specified name.